MechFroG88/mechfrog88.github.io/_posts/wargames-my-2022/2022-12-25-wargames-my.markdown

 For this HMAC question, we have 3 parts to solve.

 1. Provide 2 different messages with the same signature
-2. Given a siganature of a chosen message prepended with a secret, provide a different message and the siganature when is prepended with the same secret
+2. Given a signature of a chosen message prepended with a secret, provide a different message and the signature when is prepended with the same secret
-3. Given a siganature of a chosen message appended with a secret, provide a different message and the siganature when is appended with the same secret
+3. Given a signature of a chosen message appended with a secret, provide a different message and the signature when is appended with the same secret

 #### Solution

-1. MD5 is known as a weak hash because collisions has been found for the hash algorithm.
+1. MD5 is known as a weak hash because collisions have been found for the hash algorithm.
 To solve this question, go to this [website](https://www.mathstat.dal.ca/~selinger/md5collision/) and take the 2 messages
 2. MD5 is vulnerable to length extension attack because it is an [Merkle–Damgård hash function](https://en.wikipedia.org/wiki/Merkle%E2%80%93Damg%C3%A5rd_construction).
 To solve this question, use [hash_extender](https://github.com/iagox86/hash_extender) to construct the second message and the signature
 3. This is more interesting compared to the previous 2.

 Again, since MD5 is an [Merkle–Damgård hash function](https://en.wikipedia.org/wiki/Merkle%E2%80%93Damg%C3%A5rd_construction), the hash is basically done block by block. (similar to AES-CBC)

-Each block is of a size of 512 bit.
+Each block is of a size of 512 bits.
 If the message is less than the length, it will then be padded to a certain length before hashing.

 So to solve this question, we can first take the 2 messages we got from the first question, and add padding to both of them. (same as how would md5 algorithm do it)